Warning Warning Savings protection The AMF warns the public against certain platforms proposing investments in real estate as "royalties"

 What Changed

-- Review and enhance internal procedures for monitoring share positions, identifying concerted actions, and automating AMF filings
+- Review and enhance internal procedures for monitoring share positions, identifying concerted actions, and automating AMF filings.

-- Implement pre-trade alerts for threshold breaches and conduct periodic audits of historical filings
+- Implement pre-trade alerts for threshold breaches and conduct periodic audits of historical filings.

 Key Dates

-Within 10 trading days - Detailed position reports post-crossing.
+- Detailed position reports post-crossing

 Compliance Impact

 Urgency: High - This matters due to the AMF Enforcement Committee's pattern of fining reporting failures (e.g., €1.89M in July 2025 for late disclosures, €1.7M in June 2025 for shareholder breaches), signaling intensified scrutiny on M&A transparency amid volatile markets.
-Non-compliance risks fines
+Non-compliance risks fines up to €100M or 10% of turnover, plus bans, directly impacting investor trust and operations; firms should prioritize gap assessments immediately.

 Asset ManagerAll Firms